tapyu/algorithms/artificial_intelligence/README.md

 # Artificial Intelligence

-This is an umbrella directory which contains all sort of algorithms related to Artificial Intelligence (AI).
-While each subdirectory contains algorithms implemented in a event (courses, workshops, webinars, etc) and their respective theoretical and technical references, this directory's `README.md` file contains:
+This is an umbrella directory which contains all sort of algorithms related to Artificial Intelligence (AI) and Data Science.
+While each subdirectory contains algorithms implemented in a event (courses, workshops, webinars, etc) with their respective theoretical and technical references, this directory's `README.md` file contains:

 - Technical references (software, packages, frameworks, datasets) which might be common to all courses.
-- Extra references on the AI and MLOps career.
+- Extra references about the Data Science career and MLOps tools.

 ## Technical references